The New Microsoft - Visual Studio Community, Open-Source .NET, Expanded Xamarin Partnerships and more

 Recently I’ve moved into the mobile-space a bit myself, using the Xamarin-tools for cross-platform mobile dev, which is why the following announcements from Microsoft and Xamarin are AWESOME.

-Announcement: Microsoft and Xamarin Expand Global Partnership
+Announcement: Microsoft and Xamarin Expand Global Partnerships

 From the announcement above, the key takeaways as listed are: